XXLMandalorian013/PowerShellScripts/LocalScripts/Installers/WinGet/Installers/GoToMeeting/ReadMe.md

-# WinGet Nvidia-Gforce Uninstaller
+# WinGet GoToMeeting Installer

 ## DESCRIPTION

-Uninstalls Nvidia-Gforce.
+Installs GoToMeeting.

 ## Notes

 Written for PS7.X so I dont have to install Nuget.
 Nuget is required for PS5.1.
+A PC restart is required to show up.

 ## INPUTS